selenecodes/webusb-printer/README.md

 1. Run Zadig as administrator
 2. In the menubar select Options -> List all devices
 3. Select the Star printer
-4. Ensure the right dropdown menu shows WinUSB.
+4. Ensure the dropdown menu shows WinUSB.
 5. Click "Reinstall WCID Driver"

 ### ImportError